Nellaker-group/happy/README.md

 ```

 For all remaining Python source code and dependencies, we recommend installation
-using the MakeFile.
+using the Makefile.
 Installation should only take a few minutes.

 ```bash
 git clone git@github.com:Nellaker-group/happy.git